Facebook backs U.S. regulation of internet political ads

-SAN FRANCISCO/WASHINGTON (Reuters) - Facebook Inc Chief Executive Mark Zuckerberg on Friday endorsed U.S. legislation to regulate political ads across the internet, a concession to lawmakers days before he is scheduled to testify in two U.S. congressional hearings.
+SAN FRANCISCO/WASHINGTON, April 6 (Reuters) - Facebook Inc Chief Executive Mark Zuckerberg on Friday endorsed U.S. legislation to regulate political ads across the internet, a concession to lawmakers days before he is scheduled to testify in two U.S. congressional hearings.

 Zuckerberg also said Facebook would begin requiring people who want to run ads on the social network addressing political issues to verify their identity and location.
 That expands an earlier plan to require such verification for ads directly about elections.